 Martin M. Toto concentrates in US antitrust law and complex commercial litigation.
+He has served as trial counsel and successfully defended clients in several recent price-fixing jury trials.
 He also defends companies and individuals in criminal antitrust investigations and has substantial experience in the antitrust aspects of mergers and acquisitions and the Hart-Scott-Rodino merger review process.
 He counsels clients on a wide variety of antitrust issues and implements compliance and training programs.
-He has substantial experience in antitrust litigation in federal courts, including jury and bench trials.
 His practice focuses on representation of multinational corporations—often based abroad.
 He has worked on obtaining antitrust clearance for numerous mergers, acquisitions and joint ventures and has defended clients before the US Department of Justice and Federal Trade Commission.

 Recent matters handled by Mr. Toto include:

 - Successful defense of Toshiba worldwide in criminal and civil cases and government investigations involving allegations of price-fixing of LCD panels.
 In the US criminal case, Toshiba and all of its employees were fully exonerated.
-A civil trial alleging class-wide damages of nearly US$3 billion resulted in a jury verdict finding no recoverable damages against Toshiba.
+In the most recent jury trial alleging damages of over $2 billion, the jury found no liability against Toshiba after a six-week trial.
+An earlier civil trial alleging class-wide damages of nearly US$3 billion resulted in a jury verdict finding no recoverable damages against Toshiba.
 The case was named the 2012 "Litigation of the Year" by Global Competition Review, and was recognized by the Financial Times in its US Innovative Lawyers 2012 special report.

 - Complete victory for Experian (one of the three national credit bureaus) in a civil case brought by FICO, challenging VantageScore, a joint venture of the three credit bureaus, which has introduced a new credit risk score into the market dominated by the FICO score—the antitrust and false advertising claims were dismissed on summary judgment and the remaining trademark claims were tried to a jury which issued a favorable verdict for defendants on all claims and counterclaims.